Each autumn, tens of thousands of shore and water birds migrate through our area from their nesting grounds in the Arctic.

 MVFN Mike McPhail Bird Viewing Shelter Open to all Birders!

-Dedicated and named for former MVFN President and Champion for Nature Mike McPhail, the Mississippi Valley Field Naturalists (MVFN) have just completed construction of a beautiful new bird viewing shelter overlooking the westernmost decommissioned lagoon.
+Dedicated and named for former MVFN President and Champion for Nature Mike McPhail, a beautiful new bird viewing shelter overlooking the westernmost decommissioned lagoon has just been completed.
 For fifteen years, birders from all over the province and beyond have made this prime location, ideal for observing shorebirds and other species, one of their important viewing spots.
-The trail in to the existing Al Potvin Observation Tower now leads on to the new MVFN Mike McPhail Bird Viewing Shelter close to the lagoon.
+The trail into the existing Al Potvin Observation Tower now leads on to the new MVFN Mike McPhail Bird Viewing Shelter close to the lagoon.
 Many fall warbler and sparrow species may also be seen during the short walk in to the new shelter.

 The MVFN Board of Directors and members are delighted with the results of the tireless efforts of the co-managers and volunteer construction crews over the past year.
 We are proud to offer the public birding community a unique place to visit, spring, summer and fall.
 MVFN is also very grateful to the Municipality of Mississippi Mills for allowing the shelter to be built, for the help and support they offered throughout, and to Home Hardware for their expert advice.